yalevras/obsidian/Projects/Ideas.md

 5. calendar that works with friends, events that ur friends can see but u dont need to like work
 6. divisi
 7. [[OpenGL]] Graphics
-8. Physics Engine
+8. MAP OF WORDS IN ALL LANGUAGES AND THEIR DERIVATIVE WORDS
-9. Pokemon Game
+9. Physics Engine
-10. Roblox Game
+10. Pokemon Game

-MAP OF WORDS IN ALL LANGUAGES AND THEIR DERIVATIVE WORDS
+11. Roblox Game